illinois-cs241/illinois-cs241.github.io/_posts/2016-2-17-mangled-mutexes.md

 {% highlight bash %}
 $ ./count_primes 1 541 4
-There are 100 primes between 1 and 541
+There are 100 primes between 1 and 541 inclusive
 {% endhighlight %}

 **NOTE: Using 4 threads here means that you are to create 4 threads, so there will be 5 threads in your program when you include the main thread.**